JoeGalt/Gals-b-Gone/GalsBGone 0.1/Readme.txt

 This submod changes unit recruitment and a few missions to allow X-Piratez to be played without gals.
 It is intended to be used with my Alt Start mod to replace the starting lunatics with non-gal soldiers.

+The Alt Start mod can be downloaded at https://github.com/JoeGalt/Alt-Start.

 Specific changes made include the following:

 Recruitment via manufacturing: